 Here is a list of just a few of my Casualty/ First Aid Kit:

-While going through my First Aid merit badge requirements, I was taught to use a tourniquet ONLY as a Last Resort.
-The time of the tourniquet application needed to be written on the patient; Preferably written on the patient’s forehead, in blood if need be.
+While going through my First Aid merit badge requirements, I was taught to use a tourniquet ONLY as a last resort.
+The time of the tourniquet application should be visible on the patient preferably on the patient’s forehead, in blood if need be.
 This criterion was stated in our merit badge pamphlets.
 Keep in mind that this was decades ago and tourniquet applications have changed considerably.
-We were taught to make our own improvised or field expedient tourniquets.
+We know how to make our own version of field expedient tourniquets.
 These are much more dangerous than today’s commercially made tourniquets.

-A shemagh can easily be used for the following first aid applications:
+You can use a shemagh for the following first aid applications:

 - Splint padding